ameli/WhereIsMyPlume/README.md

         matlab -nodekstop -nosplash

-2. Change the current directory of Matlab to the folder containing the repository

-        cd WhereIsMyPlume

-3. The main script of the code is `WhereIsMyPlume.m`, and accepts a configuration file to configure how the code should run.
+2. The main script of the code is `WhereIsMyPlume.m` and accepts a configuration file to configure how the code should run.
 The configuration.
 Some sample configuration files can be found in `config` directory.
 As an example, run the code with the configuration given in `/config/config_subsurface.m` file by

+        cd WhereIsMyPlume
         WhereIsMyPlume 'config_subsurface'

    After the code is finished, the resulted `mat` files will be written to the directory `log`.
 The plots will be written to the directory `output`.